-Hillel Glazer is a Senior Consultant with Cutter Consortium’s Business Agility & Software Engineering Excellence practice and CEO of Entinex, Inc. He is a career-long pathfinder who has been reframing how organizations perform.
+Hillel Glazer is a Cutter Expert, a member of Arthur D. Little's AMP open consulting network, and CEO of Entinex, Inc. He is a career-long pathfinder who has been reframing how organizations perform.
 Mr. Glazer counsels executives in the technical, organizational, and operational integrations necessary to bring about the capability to dynamically respond to shifting demands.
 Mr. Glazer is the consummate pragmatic systems thinker, combining his deep technical roots with broad business experience and expertise in operations, management, and organizational change.
 His repertoire covers industries as diverse as aerospace hardware and medical device software to IT services and chemical-biological testing in organizations from startup through multinational, multibillion-dollar public companies and government agencies.

 Having written the first full-length, peer-reviewed article on the intersection of Agile and CMM in 2001, Mr. Glazer has become the foremost authority on blending Lean, Agile, and modern development techniques with CMMI, ISO, systems engineering, and other worldwide standards.
 In 2008, he led the writing of the Software Engineering Institute’s white paper "CMMI or Agile: Why Not Both!?"
 Mr. Glazer is three-time Chair of the Lean Kanban North America conference series, author of High Performance Operations: Leverage Compliance to Lower Costs, Increase Profits, and Gain Competitive Advantage, and spent six years as a Visiting Scientist with Carnegie Mellon University.